 LVT 2015 r 2015 wh Bought in 2001 by a group of investors.
 There is a strong Bordeaux connection - use of Cru Classé casks for the raising, and links with Bordeaux winemakers.
 Quality is secure, if a little on the mainstream side, although the 2015 Paradoxe blanc was an accomplished **** wine

-LVT 2007 r 2015 wh One of the leaders at Costières, whose wines, notably the rosés, are always full of fruit.
+LVT 2015 r 2016 wh 2015 rosé One of the leaders at Costières, whose wines, notably the rosés, are always full of fruit.

 LVT 2009 r 2010 rosé Good, bright fruit in these wines, a 5th generation estate

-LVT 2014 wh Attractive and authentic white Costières based on Roussanne; the vineyard is worked organically in principle, bit not officially so.
+LVT 2014 wh Attractive and authentic white Costières based on Roussanne; the vineyard is worked organically in principle, but not officially so.

 LVT 2014 r 2015 wh Safe quality.
 50 hectares of vines and 7 hectares of olives.